Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How to become a private educational institution in Florida

-To obtain an initial license to operate a school in Florida planning to offer degrees, diplomas or certificate programs, applicants must first go through the Commission’s license application process.
-The process normally takes between 4 and 6 months and involves:
+To obtain an initial license to operate a school in Florida planning to offer degrees, diplomas, or certificate programs, applicants must first go through the Commission’s license application process.
+The process normally takes between four and six months and involves:

 - submitting a completed application package with all required documentation